-Lodging and tourism promotion is vital to Mendocino County's economy because of the impacts of visitor spending on taxpayers, businesses, and employees.
+Lodging and tourism promotion is vital to Mendocino County's economy because of the impacts of visitor spending on taxpayers, businesses and employees.

-In 2020, the most recent year for which complete baseline information is available, total direct travel spending in the county decreased 41.2% to \$284.8 million dollars.
-While there was a drastic reduction of 28.2% in tourism related employment, tourism remains a notable employer within the county with the industry supporting 4,590 jobs and generating earnings of more than \$170 million dollars.
+In 2021 the most recent year for which complete baseline information is available, total direct travel spending in the county increased 52% to \$ 488.1 million dollars.
+There was a strong increase of 8.9% in tourism related employment, tourism remains a notable employer within the county with the industry supporting 5,000 jobs and generating earnings of more than \$280 million dollars.

-Mendocino County, its incorporated cities, and its taxpayers have a direct interest in the optimal investment of BID funds to promote countywide tourism and related industries.
-Building and maintaining awareness of the county as a viable and vital tourism destination continues to be top of mind for marketing efforts in 2022-2023.
-It is clear now more than ever that rebuilding and enhancing this essential segment of the county's economy is vital in the economic recovery from the COVID-19 Pandemic.
-The California tourism market is ever more competitive currently, with regions competing for the "road-trip" segment of Californians.
+Mendocino County, its incorporated cities and taxpayers have a direct interest in the optimal investment of BID funds to promote countywide tourism and related industries.
+Building and maintaining awareness of the county as a viable and vital tourism destination continues to be top of mind for marketing efforts in 2023-2024.
+It is clear now more than ever that enhancing this essential segment of the county's economy is essential in the economic development of Mendocino County.
+The Californian tourism market is ever more competitive than ever, with regions competing for the "road-trip" segment of Californians and surrounding state residents.
 One measure of the impact of the BID funds is the amount of transient occupancy tax (TOT) that is collected.
-The County Treasurer-Tax Collector's September 2021 Transient Occupancy Tax Report for FY 2020-2021 shows that revenue from lodging businesses increased to \$7.1 million, a sharp increase of 52.6% over the prior year.
-These increases were realized as early as the first quarter of the FY, showing that travelers viewed Mendocino County as a safe destination to explore during the COVID-19 Pandemic and that the continued brand awareness marketing MCTC undertook beginning in the FY 2017-2018 was successful.
-The Treasurer-Tax Collector reported that the countywide 1% BID assessment generated \$1,161,972, earning a match of \$580,986, a 98.7% increase in funds for marketing and promotion.
-(For planning purposes, MCTC revenue projections are based on actual assessment receipts as reported by the Treasurer-Tax Collector for the last completed fiscal year (FY 2020-2021).)
+The County Treasurer-Tax Collector's October 2022 Transient Occupancy Tax Report for FY 2020-2021 shows that revenue from lodging businesses increased to \$8.4 million, a solid increase of 16.33% over the prior year, these increases were realized as early as the first quarter of the FY, this increase shows that the continued brand awareness marketing MCTC undertook beginning in the FY 2017-2018 was successful.
+The Treasurer-Tax Collector reported that the countywide 1% BID assessment generated \$1,326,758.91 earning a match of \$663,379.46 a 11.7% increase in funds for marketing and promotion.
+(For planning purposes, MCTC revenue projections are based on actual assessment receipts as reported by the Treasurer-Tax Collector for the last completed fiscal year (FY 2021-2022).